yifeikang/Microbiome_MiSeq/Directory Structure.md

 Inside the project file, there are 3 files: data, results, src

+Optional:
+To keep src/ folder from getting clogged up with slurm\*.out files (295 of them every time you run a job array!), first make a directory inside src called slurm-out

 Inside data folder, there are 2 folders: reference, raw-seq

 Inside results folder, there are 2 folders: results, fastqc